JesusFilm/react-prep/3-JSKata/1-objects-and-arrays/README.md

 Now you should press the `q` key in the terminal to stop the test runner (`w` will show you all the options) and you can move on to the next function.

-This way we can practise the basics of JavaScript and build up our muscle memory:
+This way we can practice the basics of JavaScript and build up our muscle memory:

 1.  read what the next function is supposed to do
 1.  run the tests using `npm test nameOfTheFunctionYoureWorkingOn`